Description

 - In large bowl, whisk together dry ingredients, spices and herbs – flour, baking powder, sugar, salt, sage, thyme, cinnamon and nutmeg.

-- Whisk together pumps and buttermilk until combined.
+- Whisk together pumpkin and buttermilk until combined.

 - Add cold grated/cubed butter and cut into the flour mixture with a pastry cutter.
 Make a well in the flour, pour the milk mixture into the well and mix with a fork until combined.